Make-School-Courses/ARCHIVE-MOB-2-Networking-and-Backend-Systems/10-Project-Travel-App/Readme.md

 - [x] User - Sign up a user, hash the password
 - [x] User - Sign in a user, check password with hash in database

-## Client
+iOS Client:

-When you are done with the Flask API, write an iOS client to connect and display the list of trips.
+- [x] Authenticates user with HTTP Basic Auth
-Authenticate the user, display trips and a detail of the trip with waypoints and completed status of each trip.
+- [x] Display list of trips, trip waypoints and completed status of each trip